 OUR CORE VALUES

 The Okomu Oil Palm Company was established in 1976 as a Federal Government pilot project aimed at rehabilitating palm oil production in Nigeria.
-At inception, the pilot project covered a surveyed area of 15 580 hectares out of which 12 500 hectares could be planted with oil palm.
-It was incorporated on December 3, 1979 as a limited liability company.
+At inception, the pilot project covered a surveyed area of 15 580 hectares out of which 12 500 hectares could be planted with oil palm trees.
+It was incorporated on December 3, 1979 as a limited liability Company.

 MISSION STATEMENT: to be Nigeria’s leading agro-business, through the efficient and effective management of our various plantations by a highly motivated workforce, working in harmony with our other stakeholders, and continuously returning favourable results to our shareholders.